 For riding on the road, a single light mounted to your handlebars would be more than enough to light the way - mountain bikers often use a helmet-mounted light to illuminate where they are looking, but for road riding these aren’t necessary.

 Many front lights will come with a plastic/silicone handlebar mount, however, some of the more heavy-duty bike lights will have a dedicated mounting bracket, often made from aluminium for extra security.
-With the advent of out-in-front computer mounts, there are plenty of options which see a GoPro-style or brand-specific bracket on the underside; we like these as it cleans up your cockpit but still allows you to ride with a light.
+With the advent of out-in-front computer mounts, there are plenty of options which see an action camera-style or brand-specific bracket on the underside; we like these as it cleans up your cockpit but still allows you to ride with a light.

 A light that won't last the entire duration of the ride is about as useful as mesh cycling shoes in the Arctic Circle.
 Take into account how long you're planning to ride for and budget a bit extra when looking at run time.